Highpoint2000/GPS/README.md

 - gpsd has been implemented, to do this, set the GPS_PORT to 'gpsd'

+Until the web server is updated, the tx_search.js file in the server directory must be replaced with the attached one!!!
+Otherwise the location in the web server will not be updated.

 ## Installation notes:

 1. [Download](https://github.com/Highpoint2000/gps/releases) the last repository as a zip